-What Do We Expect When A Dallas Daycare Facility Fails To Protect A Child?
+What Do We Expect When A Dallas Daycare Facility Fails To Protect a Child?

 We have handled cases where the daycare facility does not tell the parents that something happened to their kid because the daycare teacher and management deemed it a non-serious injury.
 Thus, there was no report, a video was not preserved, and the parents were not notified.
-The daycare providers are not medical doctors or nurses and have zero medical training to identify an injury, let alone a serious one.
+The daycare providers are not medical doctors or nurses and have zero medical training to identify a serious injury.

 Furthermore, there are many serious injuries that are not outwardly visible, such as brain injuries, broken bones without broken skin, ligament damage, internal bleeding, and internal damage to organs.
-Parents have a right to know if something may have happened to their child so they can get them checked out at the ER and not have to hear it from their kids.
+Parents have a right to know if something may have happened to their child so they can get them checked out at the ER and not have to hear about it from their kids.
 Finding out later always makes it worse.

-What Would The Button Law Firm Do To Help With Your Daycare Case?
+What Would the Button Law Firm Do To Help With Your Daycare Case?

 We send initial investigation letters in every single daycare case we handle.
 They get immediate attention and action started because we demand what every parent deserves – a right to know the truth.
 We are often shocked by how unqualified the teachers are--some have not been trained and routinely leave kids unsupervised.
 Is that what our clients that work hard for their money are paying the daycare facility for?
 I don’t believe so.
 We want to put a stop to it.